Mike Tomlin: End of Roethlisberger era: 2017–2021

-2022–present: Playoff struggles
+Playoff struggles and resignation: 2022–2025

 The 2022 season was Tomlin's 16th with the team, passing predecessor Bill Cowher for the second-longest tenure as head coach of the Steelers.
-December 11, 2022, marked the 32nd matchup between Tomlin and Baltimore Ravens head coach John Harbaugh, surpassing Curly Lambeau and Steve Owen for the second-most head-to-head matchups between head coaches in NFL history (the current record is held by Lambeau and George Halas with 49).
+Week 14 marked the 32nd matchup between Tomlin and Baltimore Ravens head coach John Harbaugh, surpassing Curly Lambeau and Steve Owen for the second-most head-to-head matchups between head coaches in NFL history (the current record is held by Lambeau and George Halas with 49).
 Tomlin coached the Steelers to a 9–8 record in 2022, missing the playoffs.
+The 2023 season was Tomlin's 17th with the team, finishing 10–7, and losing to the Buffalo Bills on the road during the Wild Card Round, 31–17.
+Following the end of the season, Bill Belichick left his head coaching position with the Patriots, resulting in Tomlin becoming the league's most tenured head coach with a single team.

-The 2023 season was Tomlin's 17th with the team, finishing 10–7, and losing to the Buffalo Bills in the Wild Card Round, 31–17.
 On June 10, 2024, Tomlin signed a three-year contract extension to remain the Steelers' head coach through the 2027 season, making him the second longest tenured Steelers head coach of all time, only behind Chuck Noll by three seasons.
+Tomlin achieved his 18th consecutive non-losing season with a Week 13 44–38 victory over the Cincinnati Bengals that brought the Steelers to a 9–3 record.
+During the 2024 season, Tomlin and the Steelers, along with the rest of the AFC North, had their season documented for the HBO Max series Hard Knocks.
+The Steelers ended the 2024 season going 10–7, finishing with a four-game losing streak going into the playoffs.
+They lost to the Baltimore Ravens 28–14 during the Wild Card Round.